Yugenero/p_website/README.md

-Personal website Made with React by Nelson Rodriguez
+Personal website Made with React and animejs libraries for fun by Nelson Rodriguez